Reasons Japan is business-like for new salary

 Long-Time Goal

 It is true that I have always been attracted to bigger cities.
 The idea of living in a dynamic, urban metropolis is a long-time goal of mine.
 Sadly the reality is far more cruel.
-With crowd and wide spaces, often comes danger.
+With crowds and wide spaces often comes danger.
 Having visited Paris quite a few times, I felt this constant insecurity there and I could not help but associate this feeling with the general case of major cities.
 When I had the opportunity to move to Japan for studying, my first thought was to avoid Tokyo at all cost.
 As much as I wanted to go there, this fear of feeling oppressed and endangered seemed to be stronger than my long-time dream of experiencing capital cities.
 Cost wise as well, after discussing it with my parents, it seemed safer to start in a smaller city of Japan.

 How did I still end up I Tokyo you would ask ?
 Well, when I was choosing among the different universities I could study in, I came across the prestigious Keio University and, despite being in Tokyo, I decided to check its program for international students.
 Their courses program was completely fitting with what I had been looking for : their classes choices were various and the possibility to rent a room in a dorm etc. appeared to be very convenient.
 After further thinking, I decided to apply to Keio University as my first choice.